 Revised May, 2016

 Name and Background

-The POLISH GENEALOGICAL SOCIETY of AMERICA exists as an international non-profit educational organization to collect, disseminate and preserve information on POLISH and POLISH AMERICAN family history and to help researchers use
+THE POLISH GENEALOGICAL SOCIETY of AMERICA exists as an international non-profit educational organization to collect, disseminate and preserve information on POLISH and POLISH AMERICAN family history and to help researchers use that information.

 Section 1 Anyone interested in the mission of the SOCIETY shall be eligible for membership.